shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_11.md

    ![In the Publish dialog, Azure is selected and highlighted in the Target box.](media/vs-publish-function-to-azure.png "Publish Function App to Azure")

-3. Next, in the **Function instance** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the API App.
+3. Next, in the **Function instance** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the API App **contoso-func-SUFFIX**.

    ![In the Publish dialog, The Contoso Function App is selected and highlighted under the hands-on-lab-SUFFIX resource group.](https://github.com/CloudLabs-MCW/MCW-App-modernization/blob/fix/Hands-on%20lab/media/local/funcapp.png?raw=true "Publish Function App to Azure")